 will scale the deformed shape by a factor of 2.
 Without a value it restores the default value.
 See also "Toggle Vector-Plot", "Toggle Add-Displacement", "Datasets".

-8.84 send
+8.88 send

-are known (but not all options for all formats are fully supported so far); The geometry-format (fbd)
+This keyword is used to send data to the file-system.
+The following formats are known (but not all options for all formats are fully supported so far); The geometry-format (fbd)

 send set fbd